Energy Efficiency Programs

 If you need help paying your heating bills, the Home Energy Assistance Program (HEAP) can help.
 This federally funded program provides assistance to eligible customers.
 HEAP opens on November 2, 2020 and is based on the last four weeks of your income.

 Grant amounts vary and will be provided only while HEAP funding remains available.
 The maximum Regular HEAP grant for customers that use natural gas to heat their home is $416.
 A family of four earning $60,226 or less may qualify for assistance this year.
 Apply early because funds are very limited and are distributed on a first-come, first-served basis.
 See the chart below to see if you qualify.How to apply

 You must have a shutoff notice to apply for the emergency HEAP benefit.

 Beginning January 4, 2021, if you received a regular HEAP benefit, you may call or visit your county office to apply for a $350 emergency HEAP benefit.
-You may be eligible to receive up to three Emergency HEAP benefits during the program year.
+More than one Emergency benefit may be available during the program year.

 Callers should be prepared with their case number, Social Security number, utility account number, household income and resource amounts (bank account balance, etc.).